 Do you already have children?
 If not, he is denying you your basic right to have children and you should have an open and honest discussion about it.
 If you do have children, you should still discuss it, and come to an agreement about having more or not.
 Procreation is the very purpose of marriage and a Prophetic injunction.
 See the virtues of having children here:

 It seems to me that fearing pregnancy is the real issue between you.
 His declaration to not have intercourse is withholding your rights and an extremely impractical and ineffective way of preventing pregnancy.
 He will just lose his patience and end up doing what he did with you, again, and probably when you are ovulating, so you may an even higher chance of falling pregnant!
 Not to mention, he is hurting you by being ungracious and insensitive.

 Come up with a plan of contraception and discuss it with your doctor, once you have both agreed not to have more children.
 Consider coitus interruptus, condoms, birth control, the calendar method, whatever works for you, along with istikhara.
 Once resolved, your issue will much improve, by the grace of Allah.

 There is an etiquette to intercourse and the Prophet, may Allah bless him and grant him peace, encouraged that a woman’s climax is met, along with sufficient foreplay before intercourse.
 Does a Muslim man have a right to sleep with his wife?
 Yes.
 Does he have a right to force her?
 No. Please see details of marital rape, and mutual satisfaction and intimacy here:

-Perhaps you can take a course on Islamic marriage fill in the gaps about rights and responsibilities:
+Perhaps you can both take a course on Islamic marriage fill in the gaps about rights and responsibilities:

 [Ustadha] Shazia Ahmad